- 2 Bedrooms

 During your Stay

-- Ask questions.
-You might need instructions for a fireplace, Television or hot tub.
-Get in touch with your home manager.
+- You might need instructions for a gas fireplace, TV or jacuzzi.
+Contact your rental manager.
 They are there to help.
-A quick phone call helps prevent many head aches.
+A quick phone call avoids many hassles.

-- Remember to protect the rental owner (and your things!) by keeping the property locked up while you are away, exactly like you would at home.
+- Enjoy your stay!
+Ensure you protect the property owner (and your stuff!) by keeping the home secured when you are away, just like you would at home.

 - Folly Field Beach Park - 0.4 miles